CyrilleB79/charInfo/readme.md

 * NVDA symbol description: information allowing to understand how NVDA reports the symbol description.
 NVDA uses the information in the top most rows containing available information to provide the description of a symbol.
 * NVDA character description: information allowing to understand how NVDA reports the character description (e.g. "alpha" for "A").
 NVDA uses the information in the top most rows containing available information to provide the description of a character.

-## Commands

-* Numpad2 (all keyboard layouts) or NVDA+. (laptop layout): when pressed 4 times, displays information about the character of the current navigator object where the review cursor is situated.
-* Unassigned: Presents a message with detailed information on the character where the review cursor is situated.
-If you feel uncomfortable with the four press gesture, you may assign to it a gesture in NVDA's input gesture dialog ("Text review" category).
-* Unassigned: Presents a message with detailed information on the character at the position of the caret (works only in places where there is a caret).
-It can be found in the "system caret" category of NVDA input gestures dialog.

-## Notes

-* Two commands are unassigned by default.
-They need to be assigned in the Input gestures dialog to be used.
-* The provided information in the Unicode section is in English since it is part of Unicode norm.
+The provided information in the Unicode section is in English since it is part of Unicode norm.
 If a local translation exists for this add-on, the information is also provided alongside with English.

+## Settings

+This add-on has its own category in NVDA's settings dialog where you can configure the following options.

+### Action for multiple presses of the report review character command

+The three combo boxes of this group allow to customize what is reported by the report review character command (`numpad2`) when using two, three or four presses.
+By default, NVDA reports the character description on second press and its numeric value, decimal and hexadecimal, on third press.
+You can change what is reported on the character at the position of the review cursor upon multiple presses.
+For example, you can report its CLDR English name on second press, its Unicode name on third press and display detailed information on it on fourth press.

+### Remember these action during character navigation

+When you have reported specific information with the report review character command (`numpad2`) called multiple times, you may want to continue reporting the same information while navigating with the review cursor (`numpad1` and `numpad3`).
+Checking this option will allow you to do it, as long as you navigate with the review cursor by character just after a multiple press of `numpad2`.

 ## Change log